Cultural Exchange Day for Foreign Students Free Admission for Foreign Students upon Presentation of Your Student ID!

-On Saturday, October 3, 2009, foreign students will be admittedfree to all regular exhibitions of the Honkan (Japanese Gallery), Hyokeikan (Asian Gallery), Heiseikan First Floor (Japanese Archaeology Gallery) and the Gallery of Horyuji Treasures.
+On Sunday, October 3, 2010, foreign students will be admittedfree to all regular exhibitions of the Honkan (Japanese Gallery), Hyokeikan (Asian Gallery), Heiseikan 1F (Japanese Archaeology Gallery) and the Gallery of Horyuji Treasures.

-There will be special programs for foreign students, such as lectures and English guides.
+There will be special programs for foreign students, such as Tea ceremony performances and English guides.

 Free admission to our regular exhibitions

-Honkan (Japanese Gallery), Hyokeikan (Asian Gallery), Heiseikan First Floor (Japanese Archaeology Gallery) and the Gallery of Horyuji Treasures
+Honkan (Japanese Gallery), Hyokeikan (Asian Gallery), Heiseikan 1F (Japanese Archaeology Gallery) and the Gallery of Horyuji Treasures

 Please present your student ID upon entering